Continuation-of-Ashford/ashford-docs/modified_mechanics/items.md

 # Item Changes

+## Spell save DC Increasing items

+If you attune to multiple items that increase your class' spell save DC, that effect does not stack.
+Legendary items (i.e. the Robe of the Archmagi) do stack.

 ## Bag of Beans

 Each character can only gain the benefits of eating two eggs from the Bag of Beans.